DrCuis/How-to-guides/300-Packaging/README.md

 be able to view code as text.
 This greatly helps debugging.

 Cmd-click on the code pane to see the context menu.
-We can select 'Accept (s)'.
+We can select 'Save (s)'.

 If we did not wish to use the menu, we could just type Cmd-s (hold down the command key and press 's').
-This is why the '(s)' in 'Accept (s)'.
+This is why the '(s)' in 'Save (s)'.

 ![Cuis Window](SamplePkg/IADict6.png)

 Congratulations!
 You have created a new Class!

-When you first add code, you will be asked for your intials.
+When you first add code, you will be asked for your initials.

 This lets the system annotate methods you create.
 Knowing who created a method lets others ask questions.